miguelmartin75/miguelmartin75.github.io/md/initialization-schemes.md

 1. Initialization => should be unbiased w.r.t data used
    a.
 Either pick a better initialization scheme, or
    b.
-Perform semi-supervised learning technique to minimize entropy (TODO: cite here) - http://www.iro.umontreal.ca/~lisa/pointeurs/semi-supervised-entropy-nips2004.pdf
+Perform semi-supervised learning technique to minimize entropy ( #todo cite here) - http://www.iro.umontreal.ca/~lisa/pointeurs/semi-supervised-entropy-nips2004.pdf
 2. A randomly initialized architecture should map each input to a "different mapping" for each input - as it is unbiased